 Now, clearly, Clash of Clans is a super complicated game under the bonnet, and most casual games don’t come remotely close in terms of complexity, although they hold the same game loop theory.

-Stack by Ketchapp
+Stack by Ketchapp – Core Loop

-So let’s take a look of what a casual game core could look like, and let’s use Ketchapps Stack as an example.
+So let’s take a look of what a casual game core could look like, and let’s use Ketchapp’s Stack as an example.

-So why is this important to you?
+So why is a Core Loop important to you?

-Your core loop is essentially the very heartbeat of your game.
-Once you have firmly settled on this core loop, you can start to expand on this.
+Your core loop is essentially the beating pulse of your game.
+Once you have firmly settled on your core loop, you can start to expand on this.

-In short, it’ll keep you in check so the majority of things you add to your game will stay true to this loop.
+In short, it’ll keep you in check so the majority of things you will add to your game will stay true to this loop.

 What about the Game Story?

-Well, I’m pretty sure many would not clump these 2 fundamentals together in one post, and there’s certainly arguments for not doing so, but as we’re focussing really on casual mobile games, rather than traditional console or PC games, stories are often non-existent.
-They’re just really not applicable for casual phone games.
+Well, I’m pretty sure many would not clump these 2 fundamentals together in one post, and there’s certainly arguments for not doing so, but as we’re focussing really on casual, or hyper casual mobile games, rather than traditional console or PC games, stories are often non-existent.

-When we look at most of the top casual games on the App Stores, a huge majority of them are high score chasers.
+When we look at most of the top casual games on the App Stores, a huge majority of them are essentially high score chasers.
 If they are not high score chasers, then most likely they are level based or stage based, so, for me, the story actually is the core loop itself.

 Once you understand the core loop and the critical part it plays in the designing of your game, you’ll have a super solid base around which to build your project.

 This is the essence of great game design.